litmisteam/pase-intro/step-5-navigating-the-ifs.md

 /home% ls USRZ8IGS
 ```

-Change back to your \"home\" directory by issuing the following command.
+Change back to your "home" directory by issuing the following command.

 ```
 /home% cd %
 ```
-Notice the command changed your prompt back to `~%` - the short form for the \"home\" directory.
+Notice the command changed your prompt back to `~%` - the short form for the "home" directory.

 Now try to list the contents of a directory that's further up the tree from where you're at - the root directory.
 The root is the single forward slash (`/`).
 ```